captbaritone/jordaneldredge.com/_posts/2016-11-11-functional-javascript-learn-by-refactoring.md

 ## Prologue: Reusability

-Another benefit of composing our business logic out of smaller, data-agnostic, functions, is that we can reuse those small functions.
-Let's see how difficult it would be to five some other similar functions:
+Another benefit of composing our business logic out of smaller, data-agnostic, functions is that we can reuse those small functions.
+Let's see how difficult it would be to create five other similar functions:

     var lowerCase = method('toLowerCase');
     var upperCase = method('toUpperCase');